qbead/qbeadWebsite/content/book/sight.md

   SpinWheel.begin();
 }

+// BE CAREFUL IF YOU SUFFER FROM EPILEPSY AS THIS WILL CAUSE FLASHING COLORS!!!
-// CHANGE THIS VALUE!
-EXPERIMENT! int delay_time_in_milliseconds = 500;
+// Change this value!
+Experiment! int delay_time_in_milliseconds = 500;

 void loop() {